Skip to main content

 Version: v8.0.0

 When building dynamic applications, keeping the data displayed to the user up-to-date is crucial.
-Data can become stale for many reasons—another user might have updated it, a background process changed it, or the current user performed an action that invalidates the existing view.
-Hyper-fetch provides powerful and flexible cache revalidation mechanisms to ensure your app's data is always fresh.
+Data can become stale for many reasons - another user might have updated it, a background process changed it, or the current user performed an action that invalidates the existing view.
+Hyper-fetch provides powerful and flexible cache invalidation mechanisms to ensure your app's data is always fresh.

 What you'll learn

-1. What cache revalidation is and why it's essential.
+1. What cache invalidation is and why it's essential.

 The Basics